anycable/docs.anycable.io/docs/js/reliability.md

 ## Fine-tune for high loads

-Three knobs matter when you have many subscriptions or many clients reconnecting at once:
+Three settings matter when you have many subscriptions or many clients reconnecting at once:

 - **Ping interval.** The default is 3 seconds and is dictated by the server